We Are Robin

-We Are Robin was an ongoing comic book series published by DC Comics with Lee Bermejo as dual artist and writer, along with other artists Rob Haynes, Jorge Corona, and Khary Randolph.
+We Are Robin was a comic book series published by the comic book publishing company DC Comics with Lee Bermejo as dual artist and writer, along with other artists Rob Haynes, Jorge Corona, and Khary Randolph.
 The first issue was released in June 2015 and the last issued in May 2016.
-It took place after Batman: Endgame while Bruce Wayne had amnesia and was unable to don his mantle.
+It took place after Batman: Endgame while Bruce Wayne had amnesia and was unable to resume his mantle of Batman.
 The name "We Are Robin" also plays into the current Robin being away from the city, with teens filling in the gap both heroes left.
+It would lead into the 2016 crossover event Robin War, which crossed over with Red Hood and the Outlaws and the main Batman title, while Commissioner Jim Gordon held the mantle of the Dark Knight in Wayne's absence, which concluded the storyline.

 Background

 Batman: Noël writer Lee Bermejo explains We Are Robin is a new approach to showcase diversity in the DC Universe for readers.
 On the subject of expanding the character of Robin, he explained: "With ideas and big concepts, teenagers can get really passionate about that stuff and it can be their whole life.
 That was something interesting to me, that this thing could be bigger than just one guy jumping around in a domino mask".

 According to Bermejo, his inspiration for the series came from the question of why Batman would put a child out on the streets to fight crime, thus risking placing him in danger.
-While We Are Robin will not focus on past Robins Dick Grayson, Jason Todd, Tim Drake or the incumbent Damian Wayne, Bermejo does not rule out featuring them in the future.
-By bringing in different characters as Robin, he hopes to create a different dynamic with the identity: "You can take that concept of Robin and really play with it and really stretch it and expand upon it and bend it.
+While We Are Robin does not focus on past Robins Dick Grayson, Jason Todd, Tim Drake, Stephanie Brown, or the incumbent Damian Wayne, Bermejo did not rule out including them in the future.
+By bringing in different characters as Robin, Bermejo hopes to create a different dynamic with the identity: "You can take that concept of Robin and really play with it and really stretch it and expand upon it and bend it.
 It still will hold resemblance to the core of the character in the Bat-mythos".